-GES311K • Forensics: The Science of Crime (interim, offered occasionally) 3 credits An introduction to the roles that biology, chemistry, physics, and psychology play in criminal investigations.
+GES311K • Forensics: The Science of Crime

+An introduction to the roles that biology, chemistry, physics, and psychology play in criminal investigations.
 Discovery, identification, and comparison of physical evidence using various current techniques.
 Discussion of the processes and limitations of scientific knowledge.
 Prerequisites: Laboratory Science (D) Course; Mathematics (M) course.